 “Not until you start talking to them, like Blake did.
 He used to have friendly one-on-one mano a angelo conversations with the angel Gabriel.”

 I was stunned, and my face must have showed it.

 “You’re probably fine for now,” he said, trying to reassure me.
 “But let me know if it gets worse.”

 I left his office disquieted, wondering whether I was losing it.
 Blake was a commercial failure, always mumbling to himself.
 When asked by a lady where he saw his visions, he tapped his forehead and said “Here, madam.”
 I didn’t want to end up like that.

 That night, after a few glasses of red wine by the fireside, I forgot my concerns and eventually went to bed.
-This morning I woke up refreshed and set off on my Saturday routine; half-mile swim, cup of coffee, take the trash to the dump, dry cleaners, etc.
+This morning I woke up refreshed and set off on my Saturday routine; half-mile swim, cup of coffee, take the trash to the town transfer station, dry cleaners, etc.